cournape/audiolab/docs/src/fullapi.rst

           will become the most significant bit in the destination container.

 When either the encoding is an integer but the numpy array dtype is a float type, different rules apply.
-The default behaviour when reading floating point data (array dtype is float) from a file with integer data is normalisation.
+The default behavior when reading floating point data (array dtype is float) from a file with integer data is normalization.
 Regardless of whether data in the file is 8, 16, 24 or 32 bit wide, the data will be read as floating point data in the range [-1.0, 1.0].
 Similarly, data in the range [-1.0, 1.0] will be written to an integer PCM file so that a data